Dynamic Weight-based Temporal Aggregation for Low-light Video Enhancement Under Extreme Noise: Methodology

 \subsection{DWTA-Net}

-Our DWTA-Net restores low-light videos in two stages, as shown in Figure \ref{fig:full_arch}: (1) multi-frame alignment and enhancement for brightness and structure restoration, and (2) recurrent refinement with dynamic temporal aggregation for long-term consistency.
+Our DWTA-Net enhances low-light videos in two stages, as shown in Figure \ref{fig:full_arch}: (1) multi-frame alignment and enhancement for brightness and structure restoration, and (2) recurrent refinement with dynamic temporal aggregation for long-term consistency.